12traits/ingestion-api-specs/source/index.html.md

 # List your games

-You will need to know your game ID in order to push data.
+You will need to know your Game ID in order to push data.
 You can find it in the 12traits Dashboard or cou can call this endpoint to list all your games.

+Replace `:game_id` in the following endpoints with your own Game ID.

 > Request